andrewhao/andrewhao.github.io/_posts/2020-06-23-pm-less-engineering-teams-part-2-the-idea-backlog.md

 This usually means that the kinds of ideas that get wings are quick tests - for example, we want to test the listing on the App Store.
 Or we want to test a quick JSON-LD rich snippet change on a web page that might cause our Google search index rank to rise.
 Or we deploy an alpha prototype to a small group of trusted prerelease customers.

+It doesn't mean we don't do ambitious releases, but those are vetted with more deliberation and care, and do require much more unblocking from the team alignment perspective.
+My manager counterpart will often have to do some roadmap planning and stakeholder communications with upstream/downstream teams to get buy-in consensus.

 ### Measuring success

 And finally, the hallmark of an idea is that there are clear metrics for success - or failure.
 From this, we take a page from the playbook of the Lean Startup manual.
 If it doesn't work - roll it back.
 Learn quickly.
-Talk to customers, even, if you can.
+Talk to customers as much as you can.

+Clear metrics are essential to our ideas since they force you to see your feature through the unflinching story of data.

 ### Idea Backlogs - a great way to get involvement from  your teams

 The projects that make it out of this cycle get formalized in our roadmap and worked on in upcoming sprints.
 Better yet - all engineers are responsible for the generation of these ideas, so the sense of ownership they feel over their idea is huge.

-*In [Part 3]({% post_url 2020-08-05-pm-less-engineering-teams-part-3-the-four-hats %}), we'll discuss how we split up some shared PM responsibilities among team members and got the day-to-day work of executing and strategy development rolling among the team!*
+*In [Part 3]({% post_url 2020-08-17-pm-less-engineering-teams-part-3-project-drivers %}), we'll discuss how we distribute this work among team members and got the day-to-day work of executing and strategy development rolling among the team!*